 As you can see: we are still using different variable names in our main program and our method and those are still our own local (from a method perspective) variables. but myResult (in the method) is pointing (via the byRef statement in parameters) to the transferred variable “result” of the main app and(!) can as such alter it!

 If you debug this program you will notice that result in the main app changed from 0 before calling myMethod to 89 after the call finished.

 With byRef you can indeed alter indirectly a variable used in the call of a method.
 This is extremely helpful in many circumstances, but I recommend that you are carefully documenting the use of it.
 If you are using it very often, and without any comments, your code might easily become cumbersome and a complete mess to debug.
 The beauty of methods is exactly that you can encapsulate (and re-use) your code, so my own rule of thumb is that I do use byRef only when I have a very good reason doing so.
 It’s for instance not(!) a solution for bypassing the standard way of returning ONE value.

-If your were able to follow me, you will now understand that it doesn't make sense to combine OPTIONAL and byRef: the reason is simple, with byRef the compiler could never be aware what the default value for the optional should be.
+If you were able to follow me, you will now understand that it doesn’t make sense to combine OPTIONAL and byRef: the reason is simple, with byRef the compiler could never be aware of what the default value for the optional should be.

 By the way, I haven’t found a better cover picture.
 It is supposed to show “twins” because it depends on whether we work with the original in our method or with the copy …